 After a political Christmas, I’d really like to get back to all the nice stuff: health, extended youth, fitness and beauty.
 Healthy lifestyle.
 But Trump won’t let me.

 Trump’s image is always there at the back of my mind, standing tall and available for all.
 His voice keeps thudding away and then back central, in a to-and-fro hemi-silent inner game.
 Who’s actually playing impishly in my mind?

 What are you thinking of?

 A few weeks ago I sarcastically answered the well-known question on Facebook, saying I was thinking of Trump.
 My sarcasm was aimed at Romanians racking their brains night and day about America’s fate.

 And what would Americans do?
 How would the whole world change?
 This, while their own country was a circus ring for political fauna to thump.

 Well, yesterday I felt like answering that question again.
 What was I thinking of?
 Trump, of course.
 This time via some controversial figures on the Romanian scene.
 A dirt-scene of a larger than life battle come overnight into the open.

 Security agencies have overflown with secret agents and double spies who are these days crossing their swords on the public arena.
 Each a Hydra with numberless heads of all sorts.
-All areas of activity and all state powers seem to have been pumping poisonous blood into these monstrous creatures.
-The parliament, the political parties, the law system, the successive governments, the mass media, the business coterie, and all secret services.
+All areas of activity and state powers seem to have been pumping poisonous blood into these monstrous creatures.
+The Parliament, political parties, the law system, the successive governments, the mass media, the business coterie and various secret services.

 Cold from the west